A Series Introduction from Asian/Pacific Islander Affinity Group Chair Stacey Wang

 In this video, Asian/Pacific Islander Affinity Group Chair Stacey Wang, a partner in our Los Angeles office, introduces the series and previews other events comprising our Heritage Month programming.

 Stacey Wang: Hi, my name is Stacey Wang.
 I am a partner in the LA office and practice in commercial litigation.
 I'm the chair of the Asian/Pacific Islander Affinity Group at the firm, and we are proud to present our video series for the Asian/Pacific American Heritage Month.
-We always have Heritage Month programing, but this year we just felt that we needed to do things a little differently.
+We always have Heritage Month programming, but this year we just felt that we needed to do things a little differently.
 With the recent events going on in this country and the rise in API hate, we just felt that it was really an opportunity this month to educate our partners and our associates and staff on our experience in wanting to engage them in a deeper and further conversation about racial justice and how we can support each other and promote allyship across our affinity groups.

 The firm has signed on as a signatory to the Stand Against Racism from the National Asian Pacific American Bar Association, and we look forward to working with NAPABA and other organizations such as Asian Americans Advancing Justice and other organizations in furthering our support of the API community.
 For our attorneys and staff, we have arranged for an internal bystander intervention training where we will learn how to safely intervene during a situation where we are witnessing discrimination or an event where things may escalate so that we're all prepared to do our part to not let these events go unanswered.
 I would like to thank the firm and our Diversity Partner Tiffany Lee for the support that they have shown us, as well as the outpour of support from the affinity group leaders and others in the other affinity groups.
-We hope that the programing and the stories conveyed in the videos help to further the dialogue around API Heritage Month and also the larger issues of allyship and racial justice.
+We hope that the programming and the stories conveyed in the videos help to further the dialogue around API Heritage Month and also the larger issues of allyship and racial justice.

 More Videos in this Series